gknair/vistra/readme.md

 - The repository is divided into 4 folders
 - The notebooks 01xx.ipynb -> 06xx.ipynb are utilized for data exploration, feature engineering, model development, testing, hypertuning, and prediction
 - The data folder contains raw data, transformed data, and visuals for analysis
-- The src folder is a module for functions and constants that can be used for productionlizing the code
+- The src folder is a module for functions and constants that can be used for productionalizing the code
     - ChatGPT is utilized to create comments and enhancing the function definitions

 ## Data Exploration